darkseid-security/ProjectSyphon/README.md

 - [*New Feature] Added support for Linux browsers
 - [*New Feature] Extracts keyring encryption keys if used(Linux only)

+* Uninstall Pycrypto if installed on Linux issue when decoding bytes

 TODO:
 - Close CMD on windows after script has run
 - Fix issue with personal_info writing to csv order